mrnorman/YAKL/README.md

 ### `ScalarLiveOut`

 When you write to a scalar in a device kernel and need to subsequently read that value on the host, you encounter a "scalar live-out" scenario, and some compilers even tell you when this happens (though some do not).
-This happens most often in the following two scenarios:
+This happens most often in the following scenario:

 * __Testing routines__: You pass through some data and determine whether it's realistic or not, assigning this to a `bool` that is read on the host later to report the error.
-* __Stability inquiry routines__: You pass through the data to determine how many sub-cycles a routine needs to remain stable or what the size of your time step should be, assigning this to an `int`, `float`, or `double` that is read on the host later on to use the number of cycles or the time step size.

 These situations are reductions in nature, but often it's not convenient or efficient to express them as reductions.